Nannostomus limatus

-Nannostomus limatus, (from the Greek: nanos = small, and the Latin stomus = relating to the mouth; from the Latin: limatus = elegant), commonly known as the elegant pencilfish, is a freshwater species of fish belonging to the characin family Lebiasinidae.
-They were first described in 1978 by Stanley H. Weitzman along with two other new species (Nannostomus britskii and Nannostomus nitidus), from a collection of specimens preserved in the São Paulo museum.
+Nannostomus limatus (from the Greek: nanos = small, and the Latin stomus = relating to the mouth; from the Latin: limatus = elegant), commonly known as the elegant pencilfish, is a freshwater species of fish belonging to the characin family Lebiasinidae.

+This fish was first described in 1978 by Stanley H. Weitzman, along with two other new species (Nannostomus britskii and Nannostomus nitidus), from a collection of specimens preserved in the São Paulo museum.
 Only rarely imported and kept by aquarists, they have been recorded from the Amazonian region of Brazil, specifically near Santarém.